apache/usergrid/docs/push-notifications/managing-users-and-devices.md

 # Managing users and devices
-Before your app can receive notifications on a user's device, the app's code will need to register the device with both the API BaaS and the appropriate push notification service (Apple APNs or Google GCM).
+Before your app can receive notifications on a user's device, the app's code will need to register the device with both the Usergrid and the appropriate push notification service (Apple APNs or Google GCM).

-By registering with the API BaaS, your app adds the device on which it is installed to your data store.
+By registering with the Usergrid, your app adds the device on which it is installed to your data store.
 The device is represented as a Device entity.
 This makes it possible for you to target that device when sending notifications.
 (For more on the Device entity, see the [API Docs](../rest-endpoints/api-docs.html).)
 Any devices, users, and groups that have been registered in this way may be targeted with push notifications.

 By registering with the notification service, you make the device known to the service.
 This way, the service can forward your notifications to the device.